makerdao/community/governance/polls/Sparklend Liquidity Layer Mainnet - Onboard Aave Prime USDS - January 13, 2025.md

 ## Review

-The community can vote in this poll to express support or opposition to the onboarding of Aave Prime USDS onto the Sparklend Liquidity Layer with the following parameters:
+The community can vote in this poll to express support or opposition to the onboarding of Aave Prime USDS onto the SparkLend Liquidity Layer with the following parameters:

 ### Deposits